gabrielaalevi/Machine-Learning-Projects/Customer Churn - Classification/README.md

 ### Data Processing

 Now, we apply the insigths obtained above to the data.
 Firstly, we apply a logarithmic transformation to Age, due to its imbalanced distribution.
 We check the transformation, and see the skewness of the logarithmic distribution of age is now 0.18.
 Therefore, we have achieved our goal to normalize this variable.
+Then, we apply one-hot encoding to the 'Geography' and 'Gender' variables, and split the data into training and testing sets.
+We make sure to stratify the groups by 'Exited', since there is an overrepresentation of customers who did not churn in the dataset.
+Therefore, stratification will guarantee both groups have equal fractions of clients who did churn.
+Lastly, we standardize our data, as to avoid problems caused by the different scales between features.

+## Model Selection

+In this section, we begin training our models and evaluating their perfomance.
+While accuracy would be the first choice to evaluate a classification algorithm, it is not indicated for this case, where we have an imbalance in the target value distribution.
+Instead, we will use precision, recall and f1-score to identify the best models.
+The models trained were:

+- *Logistic Regression*, with a small grid search testing Ridge regularizations with some values of C. We apply regularization as to avoid overfitting to the 'Complain' variable.